sj-simmons/DUlib/README.md

       ``` python
       train(model, criterion,  features = xss, targets = yss, ... , momemtum = args.mo, ...)
       ```
-      then, in version 0.2, you would use
+      then, in version 0.3, you would use
       ``` python
       from du.lib import train
       ...
-      train(model, criterion, feats = xss, targs = yss, ... , mo = args.mo, ...)
+      train(model, crit, (xss, yss), ... , mo = args.mo, ...)
       ```
       In other words, some of the keywords for arguments passed to `train` have been shortened.
 Also, you now *must* use key-worded arguments for certain arguments (see the documentation).
-    * All of the code in the DL@DU projects has been refactored to version 0.2.

-**Version 0.3** (November 14, 2019)
-  * Quick install: `pip3 install git+https://github.com/sj-simmons/DUlib.git@v0.3 --user`
-  * The API, particularly in `du.lib`, should be stable as of this release, so you should go ahead and upgrade.
-However, in transitioning from version 0.2 to 0.3, one needs to do some refactoring.
-See, for example, the new documentation for `train`.
   * A library called `du.models` has been added that contains various convolutional and recurrent models that we use at the DL@DU Project.
+  * All of the code in the DL@DU projects has been refactored to version 0.3.

 ---

-#### Experimenting with, building on top of, or otherwise modifying, DUlib
+#### Experimenting with, building on top of, or otherwise modifying DUlib

 If you want to experiment with the code in the libraries, then you can clone to a local repo on your machine: